Reform

 Make diplomacy a priority, not war.
 Bush foreign policy has been a disaster.
 If the US did its fair share in foreign aid, which is clearly does not, there might be a little good will and a decline in terrorism.
 You don't make a lot of friends with bombs.
 See Jeffrey Sachs book The End of Poverty

 We should make the United Nations Universal Declaration of Human Rights national policy.
 After all we did sign it.
 The reason it is universal is that it applies to everybody.
-Something the Bushies overlook.
+Something the Republicans overlook.

 Assure the UN a reliable revenue stream

 To the best of my knowledge, not one senior New York figure seemed to be aware that there had been a long-standing Western strategy, led primarily by Washington, to keep the UN weak.
 Even during the Cold War, when Moscow and Washington disagreed on everything, both nations actively conspired together to keep the UN weak.
 They did so through a variety of instruments: selecting pliable secretaries-general, such as Kurt Waldheim, bullying the UN Secretary-general into dismissing or sidelining competent or conscientious UN civil servants who showed any backbone, squeezing UN budgets; and, of course, planting CIA and KGB spies in all corners of the UN system.
 All this was well known to anyone who worked within the UN system.
-The Great Convergence: Kishore Mahbubani

 Our most serious problems are global: climate change, nuclear proliferation, pollution, over population, ...and we need global institutions to deal with them.